 Blog & News

-Factors that we — and the government — evaluate in deciding whether to devote resources to a case are similar.
+Whistleblower attorneys and government attorneys look at certain key factors in deciding whether matters have the potential to become successful whistleblower cases.
 We first consider liability — whether the allegations amount to illegal conduct.
-We then evaluate the strength of the evidence that fraud has occurred, which requires analyzing what the whistleblower knows of the fraud and identifying supporting documents and witnesses.
+We then evaluate the strength of the evidence of fraud.
+This involves analyzing what the whistleblower knows of the wrongdoing and identifying supporting documents and witnesses.
 Another important factor is the size of any potential recovery to the government.

-The following is a basic list of things to consider when making a decision whether to come forward as a whistleblower.
+Here’s a checklist of factors to consider when deciding whether to come forward as a whistleblower.

 Examples of government-funded programs include, but are not limited to: health care programs (e.g., Medicare, Medicaid); national security and defense; mortgage and banking; transportation and public construction projects; education; and, grants sponsored or supported by government funds.